-Reasons women stay in abusive relationships.
+10 reasons why do women stay in abusive relationships

-It is easy to judge looking from outside the box.
+It is easy to judge from outside the box.
 We are not here to judge women in abusive relationships; let’s put ourselves in their shoes.

 Every relationship has ups and downs; women in abusive relationships lie to themselves and justify their actions with love.

 The couple creates a “you and me” versus the world scenario and live in a delusional world.
-It sounds romantic but, juvenile.
+It sounds romantic but juvenile.
 The woman justifies their relationship or their man as “misunderstood” and defends against criticisms from the outside.

 This is one of the most common reasons why do women stay in abusive relationships.

 They stay because they act as a shield to protect their children.
 They sacrifice themselves to prevent their partner from abusing the children instead.

 They feel trapped and know how bad things are at home.
 They keep it a secret because their decisions might provoke the man to harm their kids.

 Many abusers use verbal, emotional, and physical threats to prevent the woman from leaving.
 They traumatize the family and use fear as a weapon to keep them from defying his will.

 The woman knows that their partner is dangerous.
 They fear that once the man loses control of the situation, they will take steps to prevent it.
 It could end up going too far.

 This fear is justified.
-Most extreme cases of physical abuse happen when the illusion of control is lost, and the man feels that they need to “punish” the woman for her misbehavior.
+Most extreme cases of physical abuse happen when the illusion of control is lost, and the man feels they need to “punish” the woman for her misbehavior.

 It is very effective when the woman and her children depend on the man to pay the bills.
-They feel the moment the relationship is over; they won’t be able to feed themselves.
+They feel the moment the relationship is over, they won’t be able to feed themselves.